PavloICSA/Multi-Track-Performance-DNA-Analyzer/INFO_FOR_JUDGES_AND_TESTERS.md

 - **Data Points**: 155+ driver-track combinations.
 - **Metrics**: Sector times, lap times, speed data, consistency metrics.

+**Note on Large Telemetry Files**: Due to GitHub's file size limitations, the large telemetry CSV files (>2GB) are not included in the repository.
+These files can be obtained from the official race data sources:
+- COTA Race 1 & 2 telemetry data
+- Road America Race 1 & 2 telemetry data
+- Sebring Race 2 telemetry data
+- Sonoma Race 1 & 2 telemetry data
+- VIR Race 1 & 2 telemetry data
+- Barber Race 1 & 2 telemetry data

+To use the full dataset, manually place these telemetry CSV files in their corresponding track/race folders.
+The application will function with the included lap time and sector data, but full telemetry analysis requires these additional files.
 ### Custom Dataset Support
 - Users can import their own CSV racing data;
 - Flexible format support with automatic detection;